8base/Documentation/docs/backend/8base-console-graphql-api-queries-filtered-list-query.md

 ---
 id: '8base-console-graphql-api-queries-filtered-list-query'
 sidebar_label: 'Filtered List Query'
+redirect_from: '/backend/graphql-api/queries/filtered-list-query'
-slug: '/backend/graphql-api/queries/filtered-list-query'
+slug: '/projects/backend/graphql-api/queries/filtered-list-query'
 ---

 # Filtered List Queries

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ## Using filters in queries

 Query list of records that are filtered.
 Notice the `filter` argument.

 <div class="code-sample">